iotaledger/tangle-utils-website/client/DEPLOYMENT.md

             "mwm": 9                                /* MWM to use for attaches */
         }
     ],
-    "googleAnalyticsId": "GOOGLE-ANALYTICS-ID"      /* Optional, google analytics id */ }
+    "googleMapsKey": "GOOGLE-MAPS-KEY",             /* Key for using with Google maps API */ "googleAnalyticsId": "GOOGLE-ANALYTICS-ID"      /* Optional, google analytics id */ }
 ```